RPRA Auction Site Auction site for the RPRA

-If you have a group of pigeons to sell, or are having a clearance sale, why not contact us to discuss us hosting your sale?
-There are two ways to set up an auction: either we enable you to upload your own lots, along with supporting images and pedigrees, OR we will do the necessary preparatory website work, from the information supplied by you.
+If you have a group of pigeons to sell, or are having a clearance sale, why not contact us to discuss us hosting an auction?
+There are two ways to set one up: either we enable you to upload your own lots, along with supporting images and pedigrees, OR we will do the necessary preparatory website work, from the information supplied by you.
 Contact us on 01452 713529 or at [email protected]

 Sorry, there are no posted auctions yet.